smashtestio/smashtest/CONTRIBUTING.md

 ### Code rules

-- If your PR changes any behavior or fixes an issue, it should have an associated unit test(s)
+- If your PR changes any behavior or fixes an issue, it should have an associated unit and/or functional test(s)
     - The exception is `cli.js`, which is currently manually tested
 - Please include [JSDoc](https://devhints.io/jsdoc) for all functions and classes